rsnpj/notes-site/notes/Year_2/Networks_and_Systems/Distributed_Systems/Replication.md

     (backup, slave) Rs

--   FEs communicate with the primary which executes the operation and sends copies of the updates data to the result to backups
+-   FEs communicate with the primary which executes the operation and sends copies of the updated data to the result to backups

 -   If the primary fails, one of the backups is promoted to act as the primary